dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson3_functions_domain_range.md

 ## Tips for Teaching Success

-1. **Make it relevant:** Connect functions to things your teen cares about—gaming, social media, sports, music.
+1. **Make it relevant:** Connect functions to things you care about—gaming, social media, sports, music.

 2. **Use technology:** Desmos and GeoGebra make functions visual and interactive.